-We recommend the Feed-sentials family of supplements as they contain whole, natural ingredients that are safe and effective in providing valuable nutrients.
+We recommend the Feed-sentials family (dogs only) of supplements as they contain whole, natural ingredients that are safe and effective in providing valuable nutrients.

 Many people decide to switch to a raw diet because their pets are experiencing allergies.
 It is true that raw diets can be incredibly beneficial in avoiding allergens as it allows you to be in total control over what ingredients you are and are not including in your pet’s diet.

 Commercial diets, such as kibble, are packed with a long list of ingredients, and it only takes a single one to cause an adverse reaction in your pet.
 When feeding raw, it is much easier to avoid known allergens or do an elimination diet to determine what may be causing issues.

 Giving medications to treat allergies are only band-aid solutions which mask the underlying problem by suppressing the immune response; the best approach to take towards allergies is to determine what the allergen is so that it can be avoided.
 Additionally, medications that are prescribed for allergies are typically not healthy to be taken long term.

 Some allergy symptoms may not actually mean that your pet is inherently “allergic” to something, but rather an intolerance may have developed due to reasons such as environmental factors, health issues, lack of variety, etc. which can lead to compromised digestive systems.